Skip to main content

 • No clear reporting habit or escalation confidence.

-• Managers assume staff “should know” instead of making expectations visible.
+• Managers assuming staff should know instead of making expectations visible.

 1